7 Best Programming Languages to Learn in 2023

 What is a programming language?

-Much like people, computers use different languages to communicate objectives.
-The term “programming language” refers to the suite of existing languages software developers use to program applications, scripts, queries and more.
+Programming languages are what software developers use to communicate objectives to and between computers.
+There's a suite of existing languages these professionals use to program applications, scripts, queries and more.

 Programming languages have their own syntax, rules and structure.
 Some are proprietary and only work within specific applications, and others have more widespread use.
 Once a developer learns the technical specifications of a language, they can write source code in a text editor and either compile it for execution or execute it with an interpreter.